gisquick/gisquick-doc/user-manual/datasets.rst

 Sample datasets
 ===============

-Some basic information about our data aiming to be a part of examples introduced in this documentation.
-This section presents two sample datasets.
+This section presents information about two sample datasets used in this documentation.

-The first one :ref:`dataset-prague` was developed for specific needs of this Gisquick publishing platform.
+The first dataset :ref:`dataset-prague` was developed for specific needs of this Gisquick publishing platform.
 Subsequently,
 the second dataset :ref:`dataset-natural-earth` was originally created